alicht/rails-forms/README.md

-## paths vs route helpers
+## Rails paths and URL helpers
-By design, Rails was meant to be flexible the result is that there are a number of ways to accomplish the same features.
  Routes are a great example of this - let's learn how to leverage built-in URL helper methods instead of hard coding route paths into an application.

 ![screen shot 2018-02-08 at 12 45 31 am](https://user-images.githubusercontent.com/6153182/35957431-86c65e7c-0c69-11e8-9d43-aecb9e4671d7.png)

-## Rails URL helper

-## `link_to` method
-As you can see, even though we never added HTML code for the link –– e.g., <a href="..."></a> –– the link_to method rendered the correct tag for us.

-# Rails: The CUD of CRUD

-### Learning Objectives
--  Discuss forms in rails
--  form_tag vs form_for
--  Use form helpers to generate forms in rails
--  Use partials to DRY up our views

-# CUD
-## Setting up our rails app

-Fork and clone this repo and follow these steps:
-- cd into `CatApp`
-- run `bundle install`
-- run `rails db:create`
-- run `rails db:migrate`
-- run `rails db:seed`
-- run `rails s` and visit `localhost:3000`

 # We have th 'R', but are missing the 'C', 'U', 'D'